ethereumjs/ethereumjs-monorepo/README.md

 npm build
 ```

-Above is the quickest way to set you up. `npm install` will install the root dependencies, and its `postinstall` script will install dependencies for all sub-packages.
-The `npm build` makes sure to generate the `dist` files for all packages.

-Going down the road, there are two sets of commands: *global* and *package-specific*.
+Above is the quickest way to set you up.
+Going down the road, there are two sets of commands: *project* and *package-specific* commands.
 You can find them at `./package.json` and `./packages/*/package.json`, respectively.
 Here's a breakdown:

 ### Project scripts — run from repository root